 Picture this.
 Your day is coming to an end and you start to reminisce of your time at Lake Martin.
 The cicadas begin to buzz as the sun lowers behind the horizon, casting its last beams of light into the sky.
 You can’t help but stare in awe as a breathtaking Lake Martin sunset unfolds, making it yet again another perfect end to your day.

 No matter the season or time of year, Lake Martin is famous for stunning sunsets.
+Sometimes you are able to catch the perfect sunset from right where you are staying, as you can see above at The Sunset Peninsula at Lake Martin.
+But, there are a few other awesome spots that are known for catching a beautiful sunset on Lake Martin.
 Here are 6 perfectly unique spots to catch a sunset you will never forget!

-Kowaliga is one of the most popular waterfront dining options on the lake!
-Based off of the old Hank William’s country song, “Kaw-Liga,” the restaurant pays homage to the old wooden Indian and great country music legend.
-Not only does Kowaliga serve up great food, it also has an unmatched view of the lake year round.
+Kowaliga Restaurant is one of the most popular waterfront dining options on the lake!
+Based off of the old Hank Williams country song, “Kaw-Liga,” the restaurant pays homage to the old wooden Indian and great country music legend.
+Not only does Kowaliga Restaurant serve up great food, it also has an unmatched view of the lake year round.